willeccles/cpm/README.md

 -> S|show    show information about a package
 -> I|info    same as show
 -> f|files   show file list of package
--> f|from    show package which owns a file
+-> F|from    show package which owns a file
 -> c|clean   clean up leftover files/caches/orphans
 -> h|help    show this message
 ```